By Andrea P., Auxiliar de Conversación in Madrid 18/19.

 2. Shopping: Learn More about the Standard of Living in Spain

-3. Social Life is a Big Part of the Cost of Living in Madrid
+3. Social Life is a Big Part of the Cost of Living in Spain

-Putting Things in Perspective: Cost of Living in Spain vs USA
+Putting Things in Perspective: Cost of Living in Spain vs the USA

-Now that I’ve gotten you excited with talk of €2.00 wine, I feel like it’s my responsibility to deliver this reality check: yes, cost of living in Madrid and in Spain is significantly lower than in the U.S., but so is the average salary.
-Spain might be cheap for a quick visit, but once you’re living here, those low prices no longer seem like such a bargain.
+Now that I’ve gotten you excited with talk of €2.00 wine, I feel like it’s my responsibility to deliver this reality check: yes, the cost of living in Madrid and in Spain is significantly lower than in the U.S., but so is the average salary.
+Spain might be cheap for a quick visit.
+Once you’re living here, those low prices no longer seem like such a bargain.
 Still, with a little bit of budgeting, you’ll find the quality of life you get here is worthy.

 If you liked this article on the cost of living in Madrid, you can also check out the following articles: